hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `api_server_authorized_ip_ranges` - (Optional) Set of authorized IP ranges to allow access to API server, e.g. ["198.51.100.0/24"].

+* `api_server_subnet_id` - (Optional) The ID of the Subnet where the API server endpoint is delegated to.

+* `api_server_vnet_integration_enabled` - (Optional) Should API Server VNet Integration be enabled?
+For more details please visit [Use API Server VNet Integration](https://learn.microsoft.com/en-us/azure/aks/api-server-vnet-integration).

+-> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/EnableAPIServerVnetIntegrationPreview` is enabled and the Resource Provider is re-registered, see [the documentation](https://learn.microsoft.com/en-us/azure/aks/api-server-vnet-integration#register-the-enableapiservervnetintegrationpreview-preview-feature) for more information.

 * `auto_scaler_profile` - (Optional) A `auto_scaler_profile` block as defined below.

 * `azure_active_directory_role_based_access_control` - (Optional) A `azure_active_directory_role_based_access_control` block as defined below.